Bhavin52/Spatial-Analysis-With-R-Language/README.md

 You'll have a copy of all the data and R scripts used in the course will be provided to students for their reference and to use in their own analysis.

-You'll also have plenty of handy hints and tips will be provided alongside the code to prevent glitches
+You'll also have plenty of handy hints and tips will be provided alongside the code to prevent glitche